-Once your pdf. has imported, you need set it to the correct scale to accurately calculate the cut volume.
+Once your .pdf is imported, you must set the correct scale to accurately calculate the cut volume.

 To do this, click on Scale.
 Depending on how you have scaled your drawing (i.e. by ratio or a scale bar) will decide which method you use.
 Choose the format you have; either click By Scale and enter the ratio – double check the page size matches, or click By Length draw a line along a known length by clicking the left mouse button at the start and end of the line, then type the value of the known length.

 Checking the Scale : It is critical in this exercise that your image has the correct scale.
 So after importing, it is worth checking the scale with the ‘Quick Measure Tool’.
 To activate the quick measure tool hover your mouse over the point you want to measure from and press the M key.
 Whilst keeping the M key pressed, move the mouse to the next point and then a line between the two will be displayed with a label showing the distance.
 The measure tool can be used in any window where project data is displayed.

 First off, you must create your existing surface in Kubla Cubed.
 This gives the existing ground levels for where you want to dig your pond.

 flat or undulating/sloping surfaces – both are created using the Feature Surface tool.
 Below gives a break down for each scenario.